The Local Lifting Property, Property FD, and stability of approximate representations

 The action of $\mathbb{Z}$ is induced by multiplication by $n$.
 In particular, $BS(1, n)$ is metabelian, hence amenable, hence has the LP by Corollary \ref{amen cor}. \end{example}

 \begin{example} For $n \geq 1$, the group $BS(n, n)$ contains the non-trivial central elment $a^n$, hence it is free-by-cyclic by Example \ref{or center}. \end{example}

-The remaining Baumslag-Solitar groups are not residually finite, the main example being $BS(2, 3)$ which was the focus of the original paper \cite{Baumslag:1962aa}.
+The remaining Baumslag--Solitar groups are not residually finite, the main example being $BS(2, 3)$ which was the focus of the original paper \cite{Baumslag:1962aa}.
 Nevertheless, they are still LP.
 Indeed, Baumslag and Solitar claim without proof that $BS(m, n)$ has a free second derived subgroup.
 To see this, by Remark \ref{gog amenable rmk} it suffices to show that $BS(m, n)$ maps to a metabelian group into which $\langle a \rangle$ embeds.
 This map is analogous to the isomorphism in Example \ref{bs solvable}:

-This argument works also for \emph{Generalized Baumslag-Solitar (GBS) groups}.
-These are fundamental groups of graphs of groups all of whose vertex and edge groups are infinite cyclic; Baumslag-Solitar groups correspond to the case where the graph is a single loop on one vertex.
+This argument works also for \emph{Generalized Baumslag--Solitar (GBS) groups}.
+These are fundamental groups of graphs of groups all of whose vertex and edge groups are infinite cyclic; Baumslag--Solitar groups correspond to the case where the graph is a single loop on one vertex.
 Kropholler \cite[Theorem C]{kropholler:GBS} characterizes GBS groups as the groups of cohomological dimension (at most) $2$ that have a commensurated\footnote{A subgroup $\Lambda$ of $\Gamma$ is \emph{commensurated} if $g\Lambda g^{-1}\cap \Lambda$ has finite index in both $\Lambda$ and $g\Lambda g^{-1}$ for all $g\in \Gamma$.} infinite cyclic subgroup; in particular all non-cyclic groups of cohomological dimension $2$ with non-trivial center such as the ones from Example \ref{or center}, are GBS groups.

 \begin{example} GBS groups have free second derived subgroup \cite[Corollary 2]{kropholler:GBS} hence they are LP by Corollary \ref{derived cor}. \end{example}